Parikshit8902/Dbin/README.md

 *(Note: Replace `<..._ip>` and `<filename/filepath>` with actual values.)*

 ---
+## File Structure 📂
+There are three directories - Super_User, Normal_User and Central_Repository.
+Each directory contains:
+* **.c file: ** Main C program
+* **Makefile: ** For building the '.c' file
+* **set_firewall script file:** For configuring firewall settings to allow ports for communication.

+Every directory is independent of the other.
+If you're running the Super_User program on this machine, you need not download and run the other two programs, same for Normal_User and Central_Repository.
+---
 ## Dependencies 📦

 * **GCC Compiler & Build Tools:** (`build-essential` on Debian/Ubuntu)